arohl2015/TrainScheduler/README.md

 The theme chosen to fit the assignment was songs about trains.
 The resource I used can be found via this link: https://www.ranker.com/list/songs-about-trains/ranker-music

 #### Train Scheduler:
-YOu can acess the scheduler here: https://arohl2015.github.io/TrainScheduler/
+You can acess the scheduler here: https://arohl2015.github.io/TrainScheduler/